 (3) that the application is premature because the donor is not yet becoming mentally incapable4;

-(4) that fraud or undue pressure was used to induce the donor to create the power
+(4) that fraud or undue pressure was used

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.